jadamb13/rev-jobs/README.md

 ## Automated Transcription Job Notifier
-Program to automate filtering and retrieval of transcription job data using Selenium, send notifications with job information to the user's desktop, and create historical reports of job availability using Matplotlib
+Automates retrieval of transcription job data using Selenium, sends desktop notifications with job information, and creates historical reports of job availability using Matplotlib

 ### Project Overview